-As with any metro area, Rio is full of diverse neighborhoods.
-Some are safer than others!
-Here’s a quick guide to Rio’s best (and worst) communities for safety.
+As with any metro area, Rio is full of diverse neighborhoods and some fantastic places to visit.
+Locals tell us that some are safer than others!
+Here’s their quick guide to Rio’s best (and worst) areas for safety.

 We absolutely love Rio’s neighborhoods.
 Most of Zona Sul (South Zone) is safe, including:

-These neighborhoods are generally safe, even at night, and good places to find accommodations.
+These neighborhoods are generally safe, even at night, and are good places to stay in Rio.
 Just remember that you are in a big city (Rio has more than 6 million people) so stay aware of your surroundings and take normal precautions.